facebook/ThreatExchange/doc/threat_exchange.md

 * A comma-delimited list of AppIDs allowed or prohibited from viewing an indicator in accordance with the PRIVACY\_TYPE.
 NOTE:  When limiting visibility, it is not necessary to include your own AppID.
+It will be added automatically if necessary.

 Example submission of a malicious domain with the privacy set to just two members